 Chances for Success

+The most common question I get from hunters is: "What are my chances for success?"
 The truth is this: if you are in good to excellent physical condition and you are willing to be patient, which means spending all day glassing, regardless of what mother nature is throwing at you and you'll work hard to get into a position to deliver a kill shot; then your chances for success are excellent.
-I mean an honest 75% to 90% chance for harvesting your target animal.
+I mean an honest 65% to 80% chance for harvesting your target animal.